MwangaEP/Deep-learning-generalization-age/README.md

 # Deep-learning-generalization-age

-This program will try to predict the age of anopheles arabiensis in two labs (Ifakara and glasgow) - generalization.
-We will train a neaural netwrok using samples from Ifakara to predict samples from glasgow.
+This program will try to predict the age of *Anopheles arabiensis* in two labs (Ifakara and Glasgow) - generalisation.
+We will train a neural network using samples from Ifakara to predict samples from Glasgow.